-In Viraj’s case, Dr. Mandeep focused on easing the symptoms since antibiotics weren’t effective against viral infections.
+In Viraj’s case, Dr. Ritika focused on easing the symptoms since antibiotics weren’t effective against viral infections.

 Consult your doctor about any side effects of over-the-counter medication before giving it to your child.
 It is important to note that these medicines can only bring relief and don’t cure the condition.

 Keep in mind that children with prolonged flu symptoms for more than 3-5 days or those with rapid deterioration in their condition should seek help from a doctor.

 In these circumstances, your child may be advised to undergo tests such as nasal swab examinations or chest X-rays.

 How to prevent seasonal flu in children?

 “Influenza in children is a contagious disease so maintaining good hygiene is important.
 However, the best way to prevent the flu is to get the yearly flu vaccine shot.”

 It is important to note that the flu vaccine does not guarantee prevention from all flu viruses.
 However, the vaccine is the best protection for young children and adults at a high risk of influenza.